Melpar: History

 Melpar performed diverse research in physical and life sciences over 40 years.
 One project begun in the late 1950s (foreshadowing artificial intelligence) linked biology and the design of electrical devices–computer programs that emulated artificial nerve cells and simulated functions such as learning ability and initiative.
-The intent was to construct a thinking machine, similar to a human nervous system that learned pattern recognition and avoided mistakes (e.g. programming a mobile satellite on the moon to avoid a deep precipice).
-Studies on the nature of speech led to more efficient use of the radio spectrum through bandwidth compression, and improved long distance and coded communications–other related studies focused on elimination of speech deficiencies and development of a phonetic typewriter.
+The intent was to construct a thinking machine, similar to a human nervous system that learned pattern recognition and avoided mistakes (e.g. programming a mobile satellite on the Moon to avoid a deep precipice).
+Studies on the nature of speech led to more efficient use of the radio spectrum through bandwidth compression, and improved long distance and coded communications–other related studies focused on the elimination of speech deficiencies and development of a phonetic typewriter.
 In medical research Melpar developed synthetic materials (tissue growth) to be compatible with the heart (later known as the Jarvik heart), and produced an electronic heart monitor (Cardiac Sentry) which detected out-of-norm variations, maintained hospital records and administered prescribed treatments.
-The company was a pioneer in plasma physics and developed materials for communicating with manned space vehicles reentering the atmosphere.
+The company was a pioneer in plasma physics and developed materials for communicating with crewed space vehicles reentering the atmosphere.
 Using solar energy, desalinization experiments were conducted to make saline and brackish water drinkable.
 Detection systems to measure highway curves, motions and vibrations were developed to improvemass transit systems.

 Melpar performed studies in cell biology, food chemistry, composite materials (light weight, high temperature), solar energy, meteorology, virology and immunology (cancer research), air and water pollution, air traffic control, global navigation (constructed a prototype map of the Global Positioning System), and underwater acoustics and optics.
 They studied methane detection in mines and conversion of coal to acetylene as a new source of energy.
 An antenna was placed on top of the Empire State Building to evaluate the feasibility of UHF broadcasting.
 Offshoot products from laboratory technology included resins, varnishes, foam, nonsmudge ink, adhesives, photoelectric readers and frequency standard instrumentation.
 Synthetic diamonds and emeralds were produced to test hardness in space age materials.
 While most of Melpar's efforts were technical, some involved the social sciences–creation of a stock index of S&P 500 companies for Business Week, and operation of a Job Corps center.